itsninjacoder7-tech/rag-llm-cancer-paper/README.md

 - Retrieves a structured summary of the context (e.g., cancer type, disease status, biomarker, indication).
 - Achieved high accuracy on real-world queries through hybrid retrieval approach.
 - Our RAG-LLM implementation is publicly accessible at https://llm.moalmanac.org/
-- Automatically integrates the latest MOAlmanac context database (latest release from December 2025 incorporated in https://llm.moalmanac.org/).
+- Automatically integrates the latest MOAlmanac context database (latest release from May 2026 incorporated in https://llm.moalmanac.org/).

 ## Reproducing Results
 For reproducing the results, please clone the repository: